-On the recruiting front, Prioleau talks to assistant coach Kirk Doll on a regular basis, but he also received call from head coach Mike Sherman right after the Aggies' win over
+On the recruiting front, Prioleau talks to assistant coach Kirk Doll on a regular basis, but he also received call from head coach Mike Sherman right after the Aggies' win over New Mexico.

 "Coach Sherman called me a couple of weeks ago and we just talked," Prioleau said.
 "We didn't talk a lot about football and it wasn't about what went right and what went wrong in the games.
 He was keeping in touch and wanting to know how everything is going, and not just football.
 Relationships are a big deal to me and my comfort level with this staff is why I chose Texas A&M."

 Prioleau will be traveling to College Station for the Miami game this weekend.
 Ironically, the Miami staff contacted Prioleau's head coach this week to see if the tight end was interested in opening up his recruitment and looking at the Hurricanes.